 You’ll get the hang of Medicare in no time.

-Medicare Part A comes from the federal government and covers most of the costs associated with inpatient care, like hospitals.
+Medicare Part A comes from the federal government and covers most of the costs associated with inpatient care, like hospitals and skilled nursing facilities, as well as hospice and home healthcare services.

 Medicare Part B comes from the federal government and covers most of the costs associated with outpatient medical care like doctors’ visits.